Amazon S3 Destination

 S3 permissions for warehouse destinations

-If you’re using your S3 bucket as an intermediary object storage for a warehouse destination, then you need to attach the following permissions policy to it:
+If you’re using your S3 bucket as an intermediary object storage for a warehouse destination, then attach the below permissions policy depending on your use case:

 warning

-Note that this policy is applicable only for Option 1 and Option 2 in the Permissions section.
+Note that the below policy is applicable only for the below authentication options:

 {